 Getting a prescription from your vet should be the last resort in most cases.
 But some cases it may be necessary.
 It’s better to work on enriching your cat’s environment to align it with their natural innate behaviors by providing them more outlets to express themselves, than to use altering medications (like Xanax® and Valium®) that have some serious side effects.
 In some cases, if you’ve exhausted all possibilities and environmental enrichment, calming aids, and holistic therapy has not helped, your vet may prescribe a medication.

-There is a newer drug on the market available through a veterinary prescription that is effective at reducing stress in cats.
-It can be used short-term or several weeks, and has very minimal side effects:
+There is a newer natural supplement on the market available through a veterinary prescription that is effective at reducing stress in cats.
+It can be used short-term or for several weeks, and has very minimal side effects and is safe:

 - Zylkene by Vetoquinol – Zylkene is a powder that comes in capsule form and can be mixed in your cat’s wet food or in a liquid.
 The dosage depends on your cat’s weight.
-It can be given just prior to anticipated stressful events that trigger behavioral problems or if behavior problems persist and aren’t resolving.
+It can be given just prior to anticipated stressful events that trigger behavioral problems or if behavior problems persist and aren’t resolving, then you can use it daily.

 By trying different ideas, you can find the right combination that is optimal for helping your cat enjoy life.
 Sometimes it’s by trial and error to find the best solution.
 Some of these ideas work great together, but each one on its own will help your cat relax, be happier and enjoy life!